donsez/bd/jdbc-postgresql/README.md

 Change the password (the value is defined into [docker-compose.yml](../postgres/docker-compose.yml)) into the program `src/main/java/com/mkyong/jdbc/ConnectOnlyExample.java`.

-Recompile the program with `mvn campile`.
+Recompile the program with `mvn compile`.

 Re-Run the program `src/main/java/com/mkyong/jdbc/ConnectOnlyExample.java` with
 ```bash